SMS Marketing - Benefits and Best Practices

 SMS Boasts High Engagement Rates

-SMS marketing texts get a 98% open rate as mentioned above.
-That level of open rate is almost unheard of in the marketing world.
-That means SMS marketing is a tremendous opportunity to build on your other marketing efforts and get practically guaranteed eyeballs on your message.
+SMS’s 98% open rate is almost unheard of in marketing.
+As a result, SMS is a tremendous opportunity to build on your other marketing efforts and get more eyeballs on your message.

 SMS Offers Instant Deliverability

-Sure, you can argue that email marketing services offer instant deliverability.
+Email marketing services also offer instant deliverability.
 But are customers really checking their email every few minutes?
-Do they really have email notifications turned on from brands?
+Do they have email notifications turned on from brands?
 The answer is, likely, no.

-All businesses should follow SMS best practices, some of which are related to Telephone Consumer Protection Act (TCPA) compliance, and others that will simply help you get better results.
-Below are the top seven to implement for your company.
+All businesses should follow SMS best practices -- some related to Telephone Consumer Protection Act (TCPA) compliance, and others that will help you get better results.
+Here are the top best practices to implement for your company.

 1. Get Written Permission

-Not only are there serious legal implications to sending unsolicited SMS texts to your customers, you also run the risk of completely alienating them from your brand.
-Like all marketing tools, SMS should be used to provide true value to and help your customers accomplish their goals, so sending them content they didn’t ask for is a sure way to turn them off from your brand.
+Not only are there serious legal implications to sending unsolicited SMS texts to your customers, but you also risk completely alienating them.
+Like all marketing tools, you should use SMS to provide value and help your customers accomplish their goals.
+Sending them content they didn’t ask for is a sure way to turn them off from your brand.